 compensation for products you purchase.
 Read our full Affiliate Disclosure here.

-There is great character-building, resume-building, and faith-building value to teenage volunteer summer program.
+There is great character-building, resume-building, and faith-building value to a teenage volunteer summer program.
 Volunteer opportunities for high school students also help them develop time management skills, encourage them to reach out to others, and foster a greater sense of compassion.

 But sometimes a student can finish the high school years without a sense of "what's next".
 For many reasons, sometimes college is not the next step; and perhaps further community service, volunteer work, or travel - or a combination thereof - can be just the ticket!